infracloudio/msbotbuilder-go/samples/file-upload/README.md

     When the user presses either “Allow” or “Decline”, your bot will receive an invoke activity.
 3. **Handle invoke activity**
     If the file was accepted, activity value contains an uploadInfo property.
 To set the file contents, issue PUT requests to the URL in uploadInfo.uploadUrl as described [here](https://docs.microsoft.com/en-us/onedrive/developer/rest-api/api/driveitem_createuploadsession?view=odsp-graph-online#upload-bytes-to-the-upload-session)
+4. **Delete consent card**
+    Once user responds to file upload request, the `consent card` is deleted.
 4. **Send the user a link to the uploaded file**
     After you finish the upload, send a link to the file with file `info card`.